makoni/CocoaLUT-swift/PORT_TO_SWIFT_PLAN.md

 ## Status (updated 2025-10-31)

 - **Completion estimate:** 100% of the former Objective‑C surface now lives in the Swift package with passing tests.
-- **What remains for 100% parity:** maintain packaging metadata (CocoaPods spec, README) and keep optional GPUImage adapters working.
+- **What remains for 100% parity:** keep SwiftPM metadata/documentation current and ensure the optional GPUImage adapters continue to compile behind their guards.
 - **Next focus:** exercise concurrency-focused refactors, streamline resource packaging, and document the Swift-only API surface.

 Summary